kt-k10/Private_Social_Web/README.md

 ## How 2 set up:

+Before you begin, you'll need to open your terminal.

+- **On macOS**:
+  - Open the `Terminal` application.
+You can find it by going to `Applications > Utilities > Terminal`.

+- **On Windows**:
+  - Open the `Command Prompt` by searching for "cmd" or "Command Prompt" in the Start menu, or you can use `Windows PowerShell`.

+Once your terminal is open, follow the steps below to set up the app.

 ### 1. Clone the repo
 Clone the repository to your local machine by running the following command in your terminal and cd into it: